99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/Notes.md

 if you want to update the launch template, as scaling happens old instances get terminated and new ones will have the new template, so at the end after a while all instances will have the new template

+# RDS
+### relational database service
+Managed DB service, uses SQL, because its managed, rather than EC2 own DB:
+- OS patching by AWS
+- continious backups and restore
+- read replicas: help you scale your reads (not writes)
+  - async replications so the reads are "eventually consistant" because if they havent finishes syncing you can read old data sometimes
+  - up to 15 read replicas
+  - cross AZ or cross region
+  - can be converted to their own DB
+- multi AZ setup
+- scaling capability / Auto scaling
+- storage backed by EBS